johannschopplich/apiful/docs/extensions/openapi.md

 # `OpenAPIBuilder`

 > [!NOTE]
-> This is a [handler extension](/guide/custom-extensions#handler-extension) and wraps [ofetch](https://github.com/unjs/ofetch) under the hood.
+> This is a [handler extension](/guide/custom-extensions#handler-extension) that wraps [ofetch](https://github.com/unjs/ofetch) under the hood.

-This built-in APIful extension adds type-safety for API calls based on an OpenAPI schema.
-This includes path names, supported HTTP methods, request body, response body, query parameters, and headers.
+This built-in extension provides complete type safety for API calls based on OpenAPI schemas.
+You get full TypeScript support for paths, HTTP methods, request bodies, response types, query parameters, and headers.

-In order to use this extension, APIful needs to generate TypeScript definitions from your OpenAPI schema files beforehand.
+To use this extension, APIful must first generate TypeScript definitions from your OpenAPI schema files.

 ## Prerequisites